XeroKimo/XeroKimo.github.io/How_to_reason_about_exceptions.md

 2. Ensure the clean up code is written corretly
 3. Read the error paths if the function actually handles any errors

-How can we write clean up code if we don't know the exact functions that can error?
+But how do we write clean up code if we don't know which operations can error?
+That's just the wrong perspective, regardless of your error handling scheme.
+Instead of focusing on which operations can error out, focus on what the state of your program should be regardless of how your function exits.
+For example:

+- If we allocated heap memory, make sure it's guaranteed to be de-allocated.
+- If we changed some member variable, but the change only makes sense if the function completes, write clean up code that could revert the state if we exited the function through a failure.

+That is what you should be focusing on.
+Which brings us to...

 ## The different ways we clean up